5 of the cheapest monitors with HDMI to buy in 2018

 - Adjustments: If you cannot easily tilt your monitor up or down randomly, then you need to check on others.
 Monitors need to be flexible, not just for tilting, but also adjusting contrast and brightness should be easily accessible and doable.

 - Glossy or Matte finish: The monitor’s screen is a big deal, especially if it has antireflective properties, which has to do with the type of finish you choose.
-A glossy one is better than matte, so before you buy, check out the screen under very bright light.
+A glossy one is better than matte, so before you buy, check out the screen under a very bright light.

 Did you find your favorite pick among these cheapest monitors with HDMI?
 Let us know your choice in the comments section below.